 Who can apply through UAC International?

-You can apply through UAC International if you're an international student and have undertaken one of the following qualifications:
+You can apply through UAC if you're an international student (ie not an Australian citizen, New Zealand citizen, or permanent resident of Australia) undertaking one of the following qualifications:

 Being eligible to apply doesn't guarantee you a place in a course.
 You'll have to compete with other eligible applicants.
 Read about who can be offered a place in a course.